 This Master Plan Update is inspired by the community's vision for the future of Evansville.
 It outlines strategies for revitalizing Downtown Evansville economically and culturally.
-It is our roadmap for attracting a new generation of young talent, vitality and investment.
-Revitalizing Main Street, activating the riverfront, creating the NoCo Makers.
-District and enhancing public spaces are four Transformative Ideas that will usher in a new era for a thriving, mixed use downtown that is a regional and national destination.
+It is our roadmap for attracting a new generation of young talent, vitalizing Main Street, activating the riverfront, creating the NoCo Makers District and enhancing public spaces are four Transformative Ideas that will usher in a new era for a thriving, mixed use downtown that is a regional and national destination.